marikann/go-cookbook/cryptography/random-number-generation.md

 }
 ```

+## Modern Random Number Generation with math/rand/v2

+As of Go 1.22, `math/rand/v2` provides significant improvements over the original `math/rand` package, including better pseudo-random number generation algorithms, automatic seeding that eliminates the need for manual seeding, and enhanced concurrency support with per-goroutine generators for better performance in multi-threaded applications.

 ## Best Practices

 - **Cryptographic random numbers:** Always use `crypto/rand` for cryptographic needs such as generating keys, nonces, or tokens.
 - **Seeding:** Seed `math/rand` using the current time or a unique value for different sequences in different runs.
+Note that `math/rand/v2` provides automatic seeding and improved algorithms.
 - **Error Handling:** Handle errors appropriately in cryptographic operations; do not ignore them.

 ## Common Pitfalls